rilian-la-te/simple-panel/README.md

 3. You can also set theme for any plugin specifically using it's widget name which is equal to plugin type.

-4. There is a specific RC file which can be loaded by LXPanel, it can be placed as ~/.config/lxpanel/$PROFILE/gtkrc, where $PROFILE is the profile used on the LXPanel start.
+4. Simple-panel can load specific CSS file.
+CSS file must be referenced in config file ~/.config/simple-panel/$PROFILE/config, where $PROFILE is the profile used on the simple-panel start.

+5. Simple-panel uses GKeyFile config format and GSettings.

 There are also a substantial amount of others, but they use the icon naming specification.